Vitamin D Deficient? Here Are The Best Foods To Naturally Boost Your Levels

 Vitamin-D-fortified cereal is easy to find and makes for a healthy start to your day.

 One packet of instant oatmeal contains 38% of your daily recommended intake.

 Perhaps it's not everyone's favorite food, but there's no denying that tofu can be prepared in so many different ways, it rarely gets boring.

 Three ounces of extra-firm, fortified tofu contains 20% of your daily recommended intake.

 How vitamin D works

 Vitamin D is a fat-soluble vitamin.
 This is just a fancy way of saying it dissolves in oils and fats and can be retained in the body for long periods of time.
-It plays a role in many different aspects of bone health, but it's also recently been linked to things like cancer protection.
+It plays a role in many different aspects of bone health, muscle, teeth and immune health.